It's My Site . . . Agenda Right !

 by Roger W Hancock

 I am a bit more self-conscious than most people anyway, so in fighting my stutter I also must fight myself.
 Confidence in what I was doing or talking about lessened my stammer.
 I learned from that and from other observations but found the implementation to be much more difficult.
 When I am nervous or excited I will stutter more.
-When relaxed and confident in what I am doing I stutter less.
+When relaxed and confident in what I am doing I barely stutter if at all.
 Surprisingly, in spite of me, I do pretty well with public speaking on stage.
+Fortunately I am not known as a stuttering poet, just a poet who sometimes stutters.

 I have had friends who were not aware I stammered, until I, apologized for a little stutter.
 Most people will stutter at some time or other, so apparently I am over-self-conscious of my stutter.
 Unless really caught on a sound, I have learned to push past the little stutters.
 Most people will not even notice, let alone remember.